the process or a period of changing from one state or condition to another.

-Although I wasn’t too comfortable with my cut at first because it looked like a microphone, I still rocked my curls everyday because I knew it was that awkward hair step I had to go through.
+Although I wasn’t too comfortable with my cut at first because it looked like a microphone, I still sported my curls everyday because I knew it was that awkward hair step I had to go through.
 I still had a small amount of split ends, which I cut overtime as well.
 I received so many compliments that first week at school which I was kind of shocked about because my hair was under construction but people seemed to look past that.

 A lot of people who begin to transition often find themselves taking a step back in the process because they feel their hair is too short and don’t know how to style it.
 They then begin to add heat to it again, and boom- they find themselves upset because they have to start all over again.

 Don’t get me wrong- this post isn’t about bashing the use of heat; it’s about minimizing it and using safer measures to straighten your hair.
 It’s now August and I haven’t straightened my hair since March.
 This is the longest I’ve gone without blow drying my hair and I’ve never felt so free and comfortable.
-Some people have even asked me, “how do you do it?” and I just tell them I’m comfortable with my hair so I don’t really think about it being straight.
+Some people have even asked me, “How do you do it?” and I just tell them I’m comfortable with my hair so I don’t really think about it being straight.

 When I add heat to my hair I always use thermal spray to protect it from the heat and I get rollers done and get in the hair dryer.
 I then use a blower to straighten out my roots.
 Just writing about it makes me relive all the fire I went through- seriously.